Lucas-C/ludochaordic/content/2018-04-24-python-modules-imports-visualization.md

 This way, the diagram is always up-to-date with the project code.
 It also made the addition of this diagram quite easy:

-1. I added some code to the GitLab Pages build script to fetch the corresponding git repo and exract the modules dependencies as JSON.
+1. I added some code to the GitLab Pages build script to fetch the corresponding git repo and extract the modules dependencies as JSON.
-2. I added some Javascript code to a Markdown page in our documentation to render the depency wheel based on this JSON
+2. I added some Javascript code to a Markdown page in our documentation to render the dependency wheel based on this JSON

 The script to extract the modules dependencies is on GitHub: [gen_modules_graph.py](https://github.com/Lucas-C/dotfiles_and_notes/blob/master/languages/python/gen_modules_graph.py).
 It is less than 100 lines and use the [modulegraph](https://pypi.org/project/modulegraph/) package to parse modules dependencies, taking care to: